12kharris/Tiny-Wheels/README.old.md

 ## Future Features
 Below are features which I would like to add to the application in the future.
 - Viewing liked posts on the profile page: The API functionality exists to see posts you ahve liked.
 There is no view for this currently and could be added.
+- Adding the tag to the display of the Post component: This was removed due to time constraints and it disrupting the layout of the Post component.
 - Private profiles: Allow a user to mark their profile as private where only users who follow them can see their posts.
 This would require some work creating follow requests.
 - Add loading symbols: There currently isn't any state shown when we are awaiting an API response.
 A loading symbol could be added in this case
 - Comment chains: Adding replies to comments possibly by using a ParentCommentID on a comment for handling replies